Accepting New Patients

 What is the best treatment approach for anorexia?

-The gold standard for anorexia nervosa treatment involves a multi-disciplinary team, typically including a GP, Psychologist, and a Specialist Dietitian.
+The gold standard for anorexia nervosa treatment involves a multi-disciplinary team, typically including a GP, Psychologist, and an Accredited Dietitian.
 We utilize evidence-based frameworks like CBT-E (Cognitive Behavioural Therapy for Eating Disorders) and FBT (Family-Based Treatment for adolescents) to ensure comprehensive, wrap-around care.

 Is telehealth effective for anorexia recovery?